📣

 Clean log backup data

 1. Because you already created a Backup CR named demo1-log-backup-s3 when you started log backup, you can clean the log data backup by modifying the same Backup CR.
-The priority of all operations is: stop log backup > delete log backup data > start log backup.
 The following example shows how to clean log backup data generated before 2022-10-10T15:21:00+08:00.

 2. Wait for the clean operation to complete: